 7. Record, Then Program

 Now this one isn’t always possible, but when it is, do it.
-Record (or click into the piano roll.
-If that’s your thing.
-Slacker.) the part that the synth is going to play.
+Record (or click into the piano roll) the part that the synth is going to play.
 Then loop it, and play it back while you program.
 Now you can just sit back and relax while you program the synth.
 You don’t have to constantly play with one hand while you program with the other.
 This may sound like a little inconsequential detail, but when you remove one task from your brain’s queue, it frees it up to dedicate more focus on the other.
 This little difference can allow for a more open and relaxed process.

 Now if you don’t know the part yet, obviously you can’t record it.
 But as you begin playing and programming, if at any point you find yourself playing the same or similar thing over and over, record it.
 Even if it may not be the actual part you’re going to use, it’s worth it to take the burden of playing away so you can dedicate your mental superpowers to programming.